 Prevalence in the United States

 According to a 2009 study, seven percent of Americans suffer from sleep apnea.
 Adults make up most of the sufferers, with nearly 20 percent of adult males and nine percent of adult females afflicted with some form of the disease at some time in their lives.
 Moderate-to-severe apnea affects nine percent of males and four percent of females.
 Two percent of children are also affected by sleep apnea, most of these children being infants under one year of age.
+Another source (Medicinenet.com) says 4% of men and 2% of women have OSA and refers to a study showing apnea develops in 1.5% of adults every year.
 The federal government estimates only a quarter of those with obstructive apnea sought medical evaluatrion in the 2005-2008 period.

 Changes in Prevalence

 Apnea has been on the rise in the United States, partly because of better diagnosis and partly because of increased obesity rates.
 In the early 90's, approximately 3 percent of the general population had apnea.
 In 2002, a study printed in the "American Journal of Respiratory and Critical Care Medicine" found that number had risen to five percent.
 A 2009 survey found the percentage had increased again by two percent.
 This shows us that sleep apnea has increased more than twofold in a little under twenty years.
 The increase in apnea is directly correlated with the rise in obesity within the United States although increased awareness and better diagnosis is part of it, too.
 The government's Healthy People intitiative claims that 25.5% of Americans with the symptoms of OSA seek medical attention.

 Differences in Populace Based on Age, Race, and Gender